KhairulIzwan/jetson-exploration/README.md

 converted into a Frozen Graph.
 At that point we can use TensorRT to optimize the model.
 For more refer [TensorRT-Developer-Guide](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html)

+**Preparing Keras/TensorFlow Models for the Jetson Nano**
+- Download the h5 files

+**Converting a Keras/TensorFlow model to TRT graph**
+- Convert h5 file to pb file

+**Performing Inference using the TRT Graph**

+**Improving Jetson Classification Speed By Multiple Orders of Magnitude**

 ## References
 1. [Remote Access to Jetson Nano](https://forums.developer.nvidia.com/t/remote-access-to-jetson-nano/74142)